Faxmachinen/pybinaryfile/README.md

 # binaryfile

 A library for defining the structure of a binary file and then reading or writing it.
-Should work with Python 3.6 or later.

 ## Getting Started